YCSGP/MIXPRS/README.md

 *  `N`: GWAS sample size.

 ### 5. MIXPRS Implementation
-In this section, we provide detailed, step-by-step instructions for implementing MIXPRS.
-Please replace all placeholders with the appropriate paths and filenames specific to your computing environment.

 #### Step 0: MIXPRS data preparation
 Before running MIXPRS, ensure these datasets are ready (see previous sections):
 * **LD Reference Panel (Section 2).**